coditory/quark-config/README.md

 ### Load config from file

-Config can be loaded from:
+The config can be loaded from:
 - classpath file
-- file from file system
+- file from the file system

-You don need to specify extension of the configuration file.
+You don't need to specify an extension of the configuration file.
 Quark Config will automatically look for: `*.yml`, `*.yaml`, `*.json`, `*.properties`

 ```java
 ConfigFactory.loadFromClasspath("custom-config");
 ConfigFactory.loadFromFileSystem("custom-config");